debrouwere/yaml2json/README.md

 There's no dearth of YAML parsers and YAML to JSON converters.
 This command-line utility was built to handle YAML files that contain multiple documents, data and text mixed together.
 It's great for working with the frontmatter-plus-content format that static site generators almost universally depend on.

+Install with `npm install yaml-to-json -g`.
+Basic usage is simply `yaml2json <file>`.
+For an overview of all available command-line flags, use `yaml2json --help` or read on!

 ### Text detection

 A regular YAML parser will try to parse almost everything it humanly can into objects and arrays.
 For example, a text document that starts with "That is to say: an example." will be interpreted as a `That is to say` key with `an example.` as its value.

-One way to solve this is to use the `--document` flag to tell `yaml2json` that you're dealing with a document that starts with YAML front matter (a.k.a. your document's metadata), followed by one or more text documents (a.k.a. your body copy).
-Only the first document in a multidoc will be interpreted as YAML, all further documents will be strings.

-Another way to solve this is to use the `--fussy` flag to ask the parser to be more fussy, and only interpret something as an object or a string, rather than plain text, if it really unambigously looks like it:
+`yaml2json` solves this through fussy parsing: add the `--fussy` flag to ask the parser to only interpret something as an object or a string, rather than plain text, if it really unambigously looks like it:

 * object: `author: George Brassens`
 * string: `Here's an artist you might like: George Brassens`
+* string: `Witty: that's how I'd describe him.`
 * array: `- don't forget to bring milk`
+* string: ` - here's an anecdote`
 * string: `-- anyway, that's the end of it`

+If fussy parsing is activated, object keys can only be single-word lowercase alphanumeric characters or the underscore (`[a-z0-9_]`) and lists have to start with `- `, without any leading indentation.

+Fussy parsing is recommended when working with text-heavy YAML multi-documents.
+It guarantees your content won't accidentally get interpreted as YAML, but any frontmatter will be parsed as data just fine.

 ### Markup languages